LiorZ/hdac8_thesis/thesis.rst

 	Simulations 6 and 7 achieved the best KS p-values on the training set, 1.51×10\ :sup:`-5` and 2.79×10\ :sup:`-5` respectively, using the peptide scoring scheme.
 However the cutoff that's responsible for these low p-values is 0.44 which is relatively high and isn't sensitive enough (there are only 11 out of 181 peptides with higher activity levels).
 Simulation #4 showed a potentially good ability to differentiate between binders and non-binders with cutoff of 0.35 and KS p-value of 4.63×10\ :sup:`-5`.

-	We applied a clustering step [citation] to the structures from each simulation and averaged the top 3 ranking decoys in the largest cluster to get a score for each peptide.
-In cotrast to previous findings in earlier studies [7]_ , [8]_, we found that clusering improves the differentiation between binders and non binders in several orders of magnitude.
-For example, Simulation #4, the one with the lower standard deviation for the constraints demonstrated the best performance with the interface scoring scheme and a KS p-value of 4.89×10\ :sup:`-7` which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
+	We clustered [26]_ the decoy structure from each simulation based on their RMSD and averaged the top 3 ranking decoys in the largest cluster to get a score for each peptide.
+In cotrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders in several orders of magnitude.
+For example, Simulation #4, the one with CH atom of the lysine sidechain as an anchor, demonstrated the best performance with the interface scoring scheme and a KS p-value of 4.89×10\ :sup:`-7` which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
 Another notable candidate was Simulation #2 , in this simulation we threaded the peptide onto the existing backbone conformation, using the peptide scoring scheme it showed a p-value of 4.03×10\ :sup:`-6` using a cutoff of 0 activity level.
 This parameter set indeed demonstrate both specificity and a very high sensitivity in differentiating between binders and non-binders.

 	Interestingly, we saw the level of activity of 0.34 reccur as a cutoff for a number of well performing parameter sets that achieved low p-values after clustering under different scoring schemes.
 For example , simulation #1 that has the parameter set that was one of the best performing in the first initial calibration phase with the interface scoring scheme achieved a p-value of 4.4×10\ :sup:`-6` - three orders of magnitudes improvement comparing to its performance without clustering.